 - 66% of principals said they had seen an improvement in students’ general health as a result of Fruit in Schools

-In 2015, almost 20 million pieces of fruit were distributed to participating schools.
+In 2016, more than 20 million pieces of produce were distributed to participating schools.
 Children are able to sample up to 24 different types of fruit or vegetable.

 Find out more about Ministry-supported initiatives for healthy eating at